abretucorazon/cafemarvin/src/pages/posts/lesson-learned-6-social-anxiety-antidote.md

 In summary,

-> Your are a fish,
+> You are a fish,
 >
 > Love yourself,
 >